Signal Processing over Time-Varying Graphs: A Systematic Review: Signal Processing for Time-varying Graphs

-When dealing with time-varying graph signals, GSP algorithms can be broadly categorized into online and offline methods.
-Online GSP algorithms, such as adaptive filters and state-space models, update dynamically with time-varying data, offering real-time processing capabilities.
+When dealing with TVG signals, GSP algorithms can be broadly categorized into online and offline methods.
+Online TVGSP algorithms, such as adaptive filters and state-space models, update dynamically with time-varying data, offering real-time processing capabilities.
 Offline methods, on the other hand, analyze graph signals in batches, leveraging the entire dataset to capture spatiotemporal relationships.
 In this section, we will focus on non-GNN approaches, covering algorithm genres such as adaptive filtering, time-series models, and their extensions for graph-structured data.